open-telemetry/oteps/text/trace/0170-sampling-probability.md

   probabilities between 1 and 2**-62.

-  The corresonding `SamplerResult` field SHOULD be named `log_parent_adjusted_count` because it is the logarithm of the parent sampling probability's adjusted count value.
+  The corresonding `SamplerResult` field SHOULD be named `log_parent_adjusted_count` because it carries the newly-created span and child context's adjusted count and is expressed as the logarithm of adjusted count for spans selected by a probability Sampler.
 ```

 See [OTEP 168](https://github.com/open-telemetry/oteps/pull/168) for